Chinesischer Turm (Chinese Tower)

 The tower was built in 1790 as part of some craze for all things Oriental.
 It burned down when Munich was taking a World War Two pounding in 1944 and rebuilt in 1951-52.

-In July it hosts the Kockerball, a fancy dress ball that started with the maids and servants of the mega-wealthy.
-In 2009 it's on July 19 - an early morning affair, starts at 6am.
+In July it hosts the Kocherlball, a fancy dress ball that started with the maids and servants of the mega-wealthy.
+It's an early morning affair, starts at 6am.

 In December there's a Christmas market and the tower is a lit up like a Christmas tree.
 A beautiful spot in the depths of winter.